 (Movie, drink, food, shirt, vacation spot).
 We go around the table and give our answer.
 We are all engaged in conversation & keeping to ourselves.
 Our kids love this game!
 They love to tell everyone their answer and they love to hear our answers, as well.

-We love it because it is family friendly.
+We love it because it is family-friendly.
 Plus, we have three boys and they love sports, so this is the perfect place for them!
-My husband suggests it every time that we eat out after our son’s game (& just in time to watch the real game on TV at Buffalo Wings and Rings.
+My husband suggests it every time that we eat out after our son’s game.

 Do you want more tips?